rcl-ssl/docs/installations/web-servers.md

 ---

 # Installing SSL/TLS Certificates in Web Servers and Hosting Systems
+**V6.0.10**

 In this section, we will discuss a general approach to installing SSL/TLS certificates in web servers or web hosting systems.
-This is applicable if you host your website in a web server in a Windows or Linux Server (Virtual Machine or Container).
+This is applicable if you host your website in a web server in a Windows or Linux Server (Virtual Machine).
 This may also be applicable if you host your website with a hosting provider or system.

 ## General Approach

 The general approach to installing a SSL/TLS certificate in a web server or a hosting system is to :

-- Download the SSL/TLS certificate files from the certificate provider
+- Download the SSL/TLS certificate files on your hosting machine
-- Save the certificate files to a folder in your server or system
-- Configure the web server or hosting system to use the files to enable SSL for your website
+- Configure the web server or hosting system to use the files on the hosting machine to enable SSL for your website

 ## SSL/TLS Certificate Files

 Web Servers or Hosting Systems may need one or more of the following certificate files :

 - **Certificate Private Key** (.key) : this is the private key for the certificate.
-This file usually uses the '.key' extension, but could be opened as a text file.
+This file usually uses the '.key' extension, but could be opened as a text file or with a '.pem' extension.

 - **Primary Certificate** (.crt) : this is the primary certificate for your domain.
 It does not contain the private key.
 This file usually uses the '.crt' or '.pem' extension, but could be opened as a text file.